Vishal-2029/Docker-Ex/README.md

 #This API is run in Docker and when the Order-form is submitted then the data is store in mysql databse using a docker compose.

-#run command : docke-compose up
+#run command : docker-compose up